exiguus/gattner.name/README.md

 I wanted to take a closer look at the _parcel_ bundler and was looking for a way to build a static page with it, JAMStack style.

-Performance optimization like bundle*size, asset compression or A11y and SEO therefore played a role.
+Performance optimization like bundle-size, asset compression or A11y and SEO therefore played a role.

 The optimizations have paid off.
 With the lighthouse CLI, the website achieved [100 points in all categories](https://googlechrome.github.io/lighthouse/viewer/?gist=6b8b5f4e71fda1b8b7b412c6de92e6ab) like performance, accessibility, best practice and SEO.